vince-koch/CookieCode.DotNetTools/DotNetPrune/ReadMe.md

 ﻿# dotnet-prune

-Removes all empty directories in a folder
+Removes all empty directories recursively, starting in the current working directory.

 **To install**
 ```